Behaviour Policy 2024.docx

 Routines are used to teach and reinforce the behaviours expected of all students.
 Repeated practices promote the values of the school, positive behavioural norms and the consequences of unacceptable behaviour.
 Students are expected to discuss this in Form Time, Mentor sessions and in Student Council Meetings.

 We recognise that adjustments to routines need to be made for some of our students and they may need time away from routines and their peers in order to give them time to meet expectations.
 This should be planned and by design where possible.
-Through the community acceptance of individual need at Roselyn House School and The RHISE Centre, students should have respect for these adjustments and without knowing specific reasons accept that this is a matter of course at school.
+Through the community acceptance of individual need at Roselyn House School, students should have respect for these adjustments and without knowing specific reasons accept that this is a matter of course at school.

 Consistent and clear language should be used when acknowledging positive behaviour and addressing misbehaviour.